eelcodijkstra/pjs0/_lessons/les8.md

 ---

-## Programmeren in JavaScript - Les 8
+## Programmeren in JavaScript - Les 8: Objecten

 Dit is de achtste les in Programmeren in Javascript.
 Naast deze tutorials is er een uitleg via XXX.